aws/pgactive/md/bdr-design.md

 * Large objects (pg_largeobject, lo_create, and so on) are not handled by logical decoding, so it cannot be replicated by BDR
 * Sequence updates are not replicated by logical replication, as the underlying logical decoding facility does not support them.
 Traditional sequences don't work in an active-active environment anyway, so BDR offers alternatives.

+#### BDR and other logical replication sources

+BDR doesn't allow a node from pulling in changes from non-BDR logical replication sources.
+This means, a BDR node cannot be used as a subscriber either in PostgreSQL logical replication or pglogical extension.
+However, a non-BDR node can still pull in changes from a BDR node.
+For instance, a BDR node can be publisher in PostgreSQL logical replication.